Short Essay and 10 Lines on Diwali – 2024

 10 Lines on Diwali

-- Dhanteras, the first day, is considered auspicious for investing in new things, especially gold and silver.
+7. Dhanteras, the first day, is considered auspicious for investing in new things, especially gold and silver.
 On Chhoti Diwali, the second day, homes are cleaned and decorated.
 The third day brings with it the worship of Goddess Lakshmi for prosperity and good health.
-Govardhan Puja is the highlight of the fourth day which symbolizes the importance of living in harmony with nature.
+Govardhan Puja is the highlight of the fourth day which symbolises the importance of living in harmony with nature.
 Bhai Dooj is the final day which is an ode to the love amongst siblings.

 A Short Essay on Diwali, The Festival of Lights